mshanGithub/msbotframework/specs/testing/skills/SkillsFunctionalTesting.md

 **Alternate flows**

-1. Skill sends proactive message that update to a card
+1. Skill sends proactive message that updates the card.
-2. Skill sends proactive message that deletes a card.
+2. Skill sends proactive message that deletes the card.

 **Total test cases:** 96 (not including alternate flows)